727800350/note/latex/computer/java.md

 5. RequestHandledEvent
 This is a web-specific event telling all beans that an HTTP request has been serviced.

-Spring's event handling is single-threaded so if an event is published, until and unless all the receivers get the message, the processes are blocked and the flow will not continue.
+Spring event handling is single-threaded so if an event is published, until and unless all the receivers get the message, the processes are blocked and the flow will not continue.

 To listen a context event, a bean should implement the ApplicationListener interface which has just one method `onApplicationEvent()`.